bhaveshlohana/cache-forge/README.md

     * **MRU (Most Recently Used):** Evicts the most recently accessed item (less common, but useful for specific scenarios).
 * **Time-To-Live (TTL) Caching:**
     * Implemented as a `TTLCacheDecorator` that wraps any base cache.
-    * Automatically purges expired keys in the background using a scheduled task.
+    * Automatically Forges expired keys in the background using a scheduled task.
 * **Diverse Workload Generators:**
     * **Random:** Uniformly random key access.
     * **Sequential:** Keys accessed in a sequential order.